Here in the UK, we are a nation of dog lovers and more people are wondering how to start a dog walking business.

 Pricing strategy for dog walking

-From your market research and competitor analysis, you should have a good idea of how much others are charging per dog, per walk in your area.
+When you look to start a dog walking business and decide on pricing, from your market research and competitor analysis you should have a good idea of how much others are charging per dog, per walk in your area.

 For example, my beagle gets walked for £10 a day, that’s for a one hour walk with other dogs.
 She’s picked up from the house and dropped off there around 3 hours later (the walker lets the dogs run around her enclosed garden for a bit after the walk).